Pinnacle Alpine Insulation – Arc’teryx Cerium SV Down Jacket

 Everyone will agree that a warm, puffy jacket is required equipment for backcountry skiing.
 It’s your ticket to comfortable transitions and lightweight insurance for staying warm in the case of an emergency.

-When it comes to lightweight, packable warmth, nothing beats the insulation value of natural down.
+When it comes to lightweight, packable warmth, nothing beats the natural insulation value of down.
 A high-loft down jacket creates warmth you can feel as soon as you pull it on.
 Down also compresses better than synthetics, making a down jacket the warmest, lightest, most packable insulation available.
 But choosing the best puffy jacket for your intended use is not as clear-cut.
 Down jackets come in a wide range of grades and options.

 The first thing to consider when choosing a warm, packable puffy jacket is how you intend to use it.
 Is this your go-to layer for every transition and break, your in-case-of-emergency layer that doubles as a basecamp jacket, or do you need a jacket you can hike and ski in?